 5. Following the meeting, the WUD Film Collaboration and Special Event Associate Director and/or the WUD Film Committee Director will contact you with the results of the committee decision and next steps in the process if accepted.

 Important Information for Approved Collaborations

-TECHNICAL NEEDS: We need complete information on the plans for your event in advance.
-We can support simple Q&A or panel sessions with a maximum of two hand-held wireless microphones.
-Any event that requires more complex AV support beyond two wireless microphones and/or basic projection of film content will require additional staff support at an additional cost to you.
-We do not support streamed content for events—we need a physical screening copy of your content.
+Technical Needs: We need complete information on the plans for your event in advance.
+We can support simple Q&A or panel sessions with a maximum of six total hand-held or wireless microphones.
+Any event that requires more complex AV support beyond six wireless microphones and/or basic projection of film content will require additional staff support at your cost.
+We do not support streamed film content for events—we need a physical screening copy of your content.
 We can program hybrid or virtual speakers/panelists (with additional technical services from our AV area staff scheduled at least three weeks advance and at an additional cost), but we cannot control connectivity or buffering issues with this type of content.

-SCREENING COPY DELIVERY: Your physical screening copy of the film must be received at the WUD Office in Union South (Room 235) during business hours at least one week prior to the screening date for tech testing to make sure your media works with the Marquee equipment.
+Screening Copy Delivery: Your physical screening copy of the film must be received at the WUD Office in Union South (Room 235) during business hours at least one week prior to the screening date for tech testing to make sure your media works with the Marquee equipment.
 This is especially important for DCPs, which must be ingested prior to screening (ingest takes about as long as the run time, so a DCP cannot arrive on the day of the event.)

-MARKETING: Your organization is responsible for all primary marketing.
-The WUD Film Committee will help market collaboration screenings to the UW-Madison community through our usual marketing channels and will provide volunteer host staff during the screening.
+Marketing: Your organization is responsible for marketing through all of your available channels.
+The WUD Film Committee will amplify the marketing of collaboration screenings to the UW-Madison community through all of our relevant marketing channels and will provide volunteer host staff during the screening.
 The WUD Film Committee must be listed as a programming partner, with our logo included, on all marketing for the event.
 Programs may not be advertised as “all ages” or “open to the public.”

-QUESTIONS: If you have any additional questions, please contact the WUD Film Engagement and Special Programming Associate Director at email@example.com.
+Questions: If you have any additional questions, please contact WUD Film at email@example.com.